foxjony/sha256-benchmark/README.md

 - This is a good example to start learning about a very fast programming language Golang.
 - To do this, you need to compile and run the file: main.go
 - This program does not use third-party libraries, it uses only three standart libraries of the Golang compiler.
 - Algorithm: the program generates 1,000,000 hash sums by adding them to the table in RAM.
+This is repeated 9 times and each time the time spent on the action is displayed.
+The shorter the time, the faster the device.
 Regardless of the number of cores on your processor, only one core is tested.
 - I collect test results in an excel table.
 And I will be grateful to all people who repeat this test and send me tests of their processors in the comments.
 Also show this test to your friends.

 ![Table Сollect resultsl](https://github.com/foxjony/sha256-benchmark/blob/main/Table.png)